mimfarzana91/VehicleManagement_Website-Automation_Selenium/ReadMe.txt

 5. Download geckidriver from here: (Download the file as per OS) https://github.com/mozilla/geckodriver/releases/tag/v0.26.0
 6. Expand the following:
-FindGarage-master>src/test/java>garage.reservation.lib
+FindVehicle-master>src/test/java>vehicle.reservation.lib
 7. Double click on Baseconfiguration.java to open it
-8. Change  from String DriverLocation =  "D:\\geckodriver-v0.26.0-win64\\geckodriver.exe"; to String DriverLocation =  “<Your gecko driver location“;
+8. Change  from String DriverLocation =  "D:\\geckodriver-v0.26.0-win64\\geckodriver.exe"; to String DriverLocation =  ï¿½<Your gecko driver locationï¿½;
 (N.B.
 For Windows OS please use ~\\geckodriver.exe & for Unix OS (I.e. Mac/Linux) use ~/geckodriver)
 9. Right click on the project root and click on Build Path>Configure Build Path
 10. Edit JRE System Library to Java SE 8 (Make sure that JDK 8 is installed & set it to PATH environment variable)